wojdyr/fityk/doc/getstarted.rst

     (see :ref:`nonlinear`).
     The default :ref:`weights of points <weights>` are not equal.

-To see the peak parameters,
+Now you can check the peak position together with other parameters on the sidebar.
-move the cursor to the top of the peak and select "Show Info" from the context menu (right mouse button).
+Alternatively, right click the peak handle and select :menuselection:`Show Info` from the context menu.
-Or check the parameters on the sidebar.

 .. admonition:: CLI